TigerResearch/TigerBot/README_en.md

 - A stronger yet more elegant supervised learning algorithms to achieve higher learnability in supervised fine-tuning.
 - We implemented a probabilistic modeling and ensemble approach to achieve better factuality and generativeness.
 - We improved the memory management and multi-node communication of distributed training with deepspeed.
-It guarantees months of training in a thousand-gpu enviroment with zero downtime.
+It guarantees months of training in a thousand-gpu environment with zero downtime.
 - We used a specialized tokenizer and supervised training algorithm better suited for otherwise more skewed Chinese language distribution.